dingusxmcgee/Phoenix-45/README.md

 *All files are provided as is and I accept no liability if they aren't very good.*

-*These files were made or 3D Print use and are not designed to be milled by a CNC machine.
+*These files were made for 3D Print use and are not designed to be milled by a CNC machine.
 Milling will require changes to these files.*

 *Licensed with Unlicense*